 1. Who are your Members and how many are there?

 Members are entrepreneurs, senior executives, family offices, and business professionals.
-The majority of Members live within a few hours drive of Boston, but we do have members in Europe, Asia, the Middle East, and Latin America.
+The majority of Members live within a few hour's drive of Boston, but we do have members in Europe, Asia, the Middle East, and Latin America.
 We do not publish a list of our Members out of respect for their privacy.
 If a Member chooses to disclose his/her affiliation with Hub, they are welcome to do so.
-In the four Hub funds, we have more than 95 Members.
+In the six Hub funds, we have nearly 200 Members.

 2. How do you generate unique deal flow?